Anirudh-p1107/Wild-Paw/README.md

 </p>

 ## Overview
-WildPaw is a deep learning-based project that classifies animals based on their footprint images using a Convolutional Neural Network (CNN).
+"WildPaw" is a deep learning-based project that classifies animals based on their footprint images using a Convolutional Neural Network (CNN).
 It supports wildlife monitoring, biodiversity research, and smart farming by identifying animals from their footprints.
 The model is robust to various footprint orientations and includes a UI-based feature that categorizes animals as Safe or Unsafe.
 A lightweight Flask app is also included for simplified interaction and safety categorization.

 ## Features
 - Footprint classification using CNN.